asymworks/ansible-collections/core/roles/baseline/README.md

 - Updates package lists and installs basic utilties such as `curl` and `vim`
 - Disables SSH root login and user password login
 - Installs a MOTD which displays the asset name and tag
+- Installs the `restic` backup agent
 - Installs and starts the `ntpd` service with a configurable NTP server
 - Installs and optionally enables `ufw` and opens the SSH port
+- Installs and optionally enables `msmtp` to send email messages

 ## Requirements